How to Become a Cytotechnologist

 • Location: Little Rock, AR

-Upon completion of the program, students will be eligible for certification by the ASCP’s Board of Certification.
+Upon completing the program, students will be eligible for certification by the ASCP’s Board of Certification.
 Graduates of the program should be prepared for management, supervisory, and educational responsibilities and should seek ways to contribute to the growing knowledge in clinical cytotechnology.

 • Location: Indianapolis, IN